 It may seem intuitive that more important information should live at the top of a page; this is because we are used to reading top-down, and left-to-right.
 And it’s true that employing that classic arrangement can be effective and instantly understandable to the reader.
 But as we’ve seen with the examples above, visual hierarchy is not necessarily so literal (or vertical).
 The most important question to consider is how your positioning works (or doesn’t work) to establish your most important information as your focal point.
 In the example below, this is done by positioning your copy so that is acting out the action it describes.
 Hierarchy is also at work in the color of the text; although the orange on white is not as high contrast as the black on white, its difference makes it an outlier, which alerts readers of its importance.

-How to Establish Visual Hierarchy with Spark Post
+How to Establish Visual Hierarchy with Adobe Spark

-Giving parts of your message more visual weight is easier than ever with Spark Post’s new multi-style text editing, which allows you to adjust the style of key parts of your message with just a few taps.
+Giving parts of your message more visual weight is easier than ever with Adobe Spark’s new multi-style text editing, which allows you to adjust the style of key parts of your message with just a few taps.

 Header Photo by Samuel Zeller on Unsplash